Your Employer Cannot Retaliate Against You

 If you’ve been injured on the job and are experiencing challenges with filing your workers’ compensation claim, such as pushback from your employer or a dispute from the workers’ compensation insurance provider, you might have some understandable concerns about what could happen to your employment if you decide to work with an attorney.
 However, by law, your employer is not allowed to retaliate against you for being injured at work, filing a workers’ compensation claim, or hiring an attorney.
 Simply put: it is illegal for a company to discriminate or harass an employee for the sole reason of that employee being injured at work or hiring an attorney to assist them with their workers’ comp case.

-It’s also important to note that retaliation does not only including firing; being demoted, denied a promotion for which you are otherwise qualified for, and being harassed for filing a workers’ compensation claim or hiring an attorney are all forms of unlawful employer retaliation.
+It’s also important to note that retaliation does not only include firing; being demoted, denied a promotion for which you are otherwise qualified, and being harassed for filing a workers’ compensation claim or hiring an attorney are all forms of unlawful employer retaliation.
 If you believe you have been retaliated against by your employer, now is the time to seek legal representation.
 Reach out to Van Dingenen Law to discuss your situation with one of our Orlando workers’ compensation lawyers during a free and confidential consultation.
 As workers’ comp attorneys, we are here so that you can have someone on your side looking out for your rights.

-What If I Settle My Case?
+What Happens If I Settle My Case?

 Hiring a workers’ compensation attorney does not affect your employment unless you decide to settle your case, at which point you may be let go by your employer.
-Most workers compensation cases do eventually end up settling and in many cases, voluntary resignation is included among the settlement terms.
+Most workers' compensation cases do eventually end up settling and in many cases, voluntary resignation is included among the settlement terms.
 In order to settle your workers’ compensation case, you may be required to resign from your job or you may be terminated as part of the settlement agreement.
 However, it is important to note that only at this point in time can an injured worker be forced to separate from their employer.
-If a settlement has not yet been reached, your employer cannot fire you or make you resign because you were injured, filed a claim, or hired a workers’ compensation attorney.
+If a settlement has not yet been reached, your employer cannot fire you or make you resign because you were injured, you had filed a claim, or hired a workers’ compensation attorney.

 Can I Keep My Job If I Settle My Workers’ Compensation Case?